LauGD3/Twitter-Copy/README.md

-# X Copy - A copy of the social network X
+# Twitter Copy - A copy of the social network Twitter
 This repository was created to improve my frontend development skills with TypeScript and React.
 I used a template from Vite with SWC to set up the project.
-The main goal is to replicate the visual aspects of the social network X. While this is currently just a frontend clone, I plan to update it in the future by integrating persistence and a backend, making it a fully functional copy as close as possible to the original.
+The main goal is to replicate the visual aspects of the social network Twitter.
+While this is currently just a frontend clone, I plan to update it in the future by integrating persistence and a backend, making it a fully functional copy as close as possible to the original.
 This project serves as an educational tool for me to learn and apply modern web development techniques.

 # Dependencies 👾